brianhartsock/dotfiles/README.md

 This is my take on dotfiles and how to manage them.
-Very simple, bash + homebrew.
+Very simple.

 # Getting Started
 Running the `bootstrap.sh` will install a bunch of homebrew libraries and symlink files to the users home directory.